jsmarkus/create-chrome-app-template/README.md

 **www-built** directory.
 The js/app.js file will be optimized to include all of its dependencies.

+To build google chrome's `.crx` file, run:

+    volo crx

+This will. run "crx" command in volofile and create file `application.crx`.
+Also `application.pem` will be created first time, and used then.

+*NOTE: In Chrome 24 you can only install crx-extension by dragging it onto chrome://extension page from your desktop.*

 For more information on the optimizer: http://requirejs.org/docs/optimization.html